sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 This probe is mostly used for determining if the NPU (no matter if it owns the DPU) can reach the wanted DPU directly or not.
 And if the DPU cannot reached, it will send traffic to the other one, which will tunnel the traffic to the right one again.

-The detailed mechanism is described in "[Card level NPU-to-DPU liveness probe](#71-card-level-npu-to-dpu-liveness-probe)" and "[All probe state altogether](#75-all-probe-states-altogether)" sections.
-The detailed data path is described in "[NPU-to-DPU traffic forward tunnel](#422-npu-to-dpu-traffic-forward-tunnel)" section.
+The detailed mechanism is described in "[Card level NPU-to-DPU liveness probe](#61-card-level-npu-to-dpu-liveness-probe)" and "[All probe state altogether](#65-all-probe-states-altogether)" sections.
+The detailed data path is described in "[NPU-to-DPU traffic forwarding](#421-eni-level-npu-to-dpu-traffic-forwarding)" section.

 ##### 9.1.4.2.
 Data plane gray failure

 When data plan channel failure occurs, it is very important to avoid making a gray failure becoming 100% down.
-See "[Data Plane Channel data path HA](#4232-data-plane-channel)" for more information.
+See "[DPU-to-DPU Data Plane Channel](#4352-dpu-to-dpu-data-plane-channel)" for more information.

 Furthermore, we can monitor 2 things:

 1. How many packets are lost in the data plane, e.g. flow replication request ack miss rate (1 - ack packet count / (request packet count + ack packet count))?
 2. How large is the DPU-to-DPU data plane probe failure rate?

-If these 2 rates are larger than certain threshold, we can start to [drive the DPU to standalone setup](#111-working-as-standalone-setup), avoiding unnecessary packet drop.
+If these 2 rates are larger than certain threshold, we can start to [drive the DPU to standalone setup](#101-working-as-standalone-setup), avoiding unnecessary packet drop.

 ### 9.2.
 Unplanned DPU failure